Monitor the income amount on which your prepayment calculation is based

 Instructions for payment

 The prepayment decision includes the number of payment instalments, their due dates and instructions for payment.
-You will receive the decision in your MyTax mailbox.
+Here is how you can find a decision in MyTax.
 If you are an individual taxpayer (such as a self-employed individual with a business name) and have not activated Suomi.fi Messages, i.e. you have not switched to electronic communications, you will also receive the prepayment decision and payment instructions by post.

 The previous decision and payment intalments are valid until you receive a new decision and new payment instalments.
 If you have not received a new decision by the due date, pay your prepayment in accordance with the previous decision.

 You can also make the prepayment in MyTax, in which case all the necessary details are pre-filled on the payment template.
 When you pay in MyTax, however, the due date is always the current day.
+Corporations can pay the prepayment using the web invoice.
 Individual taxpayers can request e-invoices.

 - The due date for tax prepayment is the 23rd of the month.
 A due date falling on a Saturday, Sunday or a public holiday is moved to the next business day.